Vaibhav15-sahu/curd-app-nodejs/README.md

 # curd-app-nodejs
-A node js application to perform the curd operation.
-Using Mongodb as a database.
+A node js & exress application to learn the curd operation.
+And using mogodb as database.